'Mother of Flaxmere' Pam O'Keefe dies after battle with illness

 Hastings Mayor Sandra Hazlehurst on Sunday led the tributes to Pam who, along with her husband Hastings councillor Henare O'Keefe, became an agent for change in Hastings' most challenged suburb.

-A passionate community member, a loving wife of Hastings, Pam, who had been fighting illness in recent times, became an an adored mum to many children, including hundreds of foster kids.
+A passionate community member, a loving wife of Hastings, Pam, who had been fighting illness in recent times, became an adored mum to many children, including hundreds of foster kids.

 "The loss is devastating for her whanau, the Flaxmere community and the wider Hastings district," Hazlehurst said.